GatoGraphQL/GatoGraphQL/README.md

  - [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/): for caching the website
  - (Commercial) [Gravity Forms](http://www.gravityforms.com/): for sending messages, newsletter, flagging, volunteering, etc

+### Required 3rd-party libraries

+[LightnCandy](https://github.com/zordius/lightncandy) is used for producing server-side HTML code.
+It must be installed in order to compile Handlebars javascript templates into PHP code.
+(There is no need to install it just to run the website as it is, since all PHP-compiled Handlebars javascript templates have been uploaded to this repository).

+To install it, follow the instructions [here](https://zordius.github.io/HandlebarsCookbook/9000-quickstart.html).
+Run composer under folder [wp-content/plugins/pop-frontendengine/php-templates/cli](https://github.com/leoloso/PoP/tree/master/wp-content/plugins/pop-frontendengine/php-templates/cli).

 ## Configuration

 PoP allows the configuration of the following properties, done in file wp-config.php:

+- `POP_SERVER_USESERVERSIDERENDERING` (_true|false_): Produce HTML on the server-side for the first-loaded page.

 - `POP_SERVER_USECACHE` (_true|false_): Create and re-use a cache of the settings of the requested page.